MiladMAK/ArcPy-Polygonizer/README.md

 # Algorithm 1
 #1 is created following the documentation at https://atd-dts.gitbook.io/atd-geospatial/miscelaneous/vision-zero-polygon-maintenance.

-# Algorithm 2
-#2 is created by copying the content of the QGIS plugin and removing the parts related to the User Interface and sliders.

 # Process
 Creating buffers first and then creating intermediate sections can be a valid approach, and it may sometimes simplify the logic.
 However, whether it's better to create buffers before or after creating intermediate sections depends on your project's specific requirements and constraints.